 Far too many people over-emphasize their ‘mirror muscles’ such as the chest, the abs, and the quads and undertrain the posterior side.
 This can lead to muscle imbalances, pain, and injury.

-Fortunately, there are many compound exercises that can train all of the posterior chain muscles (glutes, hamstrings and low back) at once.
-The back raise is one of them.
+Fortunately, there are many compound exercises that can train all of the posterior chain muscles (glutes, hamstrings, and low back) at once.
+The back extension (aka the back raise) is one of them.

 BACK RAISE VS BACK EXTENSIONS VS GLUTE HAM RAISE

-Most people think back raises and back extensions are the same exercise.
+Back raises and back extensions are not the same exercise.
 They are different.